Hot Enough for June

 Hot Enough for June is a 1964 British spy comedy film directed by Ralph Thomas, and starring Dirk Bogarde with Sylva Koscina in her English film debut, Robert Morley and Leo McKern.
 It is based on the 1960 novel The Night of Wenceslas by Lionel Davidson.
-The film was cut by twenty minutes and retitled Agent 8 3/4 for the US release by the American distributor Central Distributing.
+The film was cut by twenty minutes and retitled Agent 8 3/4 for the US release by the American distributor Continental Distributing.

-Part of a trend of spy films in the wake of the success of the James Bond series, its art director was Syd Cain, who had the same job on the first two Bond films.
-Koscina herself had been considered for the role of Tatiana Romanova in From Russia with Love.